Skip to main content

 If any portion of this Arbitration Agreement is found to be unenforceable or unlawful for any reason, (1) the unenforceable or unlawful provision shall be severed from these Terms; (2) severance of the unenforceable or unlawful provision shall have no impact whatsoever on the remainder of the Arbitration Agreement or the parties’ ability to compel arbitration of any remaining claims on an individual basis pursuant to the Arbitration Agreement; and (3) to the extent that any claims must therefore proceed on a class, collective, consolidated, or representative basis, such claims must be litigated in a civil court of competent jurisdiction and not in arbitration, and the parties agree that litigation of those claims shall be stayed pending the outcome of any individual claims in arbitration.

-In the interest of promptly resolving issues between us, you and Doximity agree to bring any claim arising out of or relating to these Terms, any policy governing your use of the Service, our relationship, or the use of the Service within one year after a claim arises, otherwise, the claim is waived.
+In the interest of promptly resolving issues between us, you and Doximity agree to bring any claim arising out of or relating to these Terms, any policy governing your use of the Services, our relationship, or the use of the Services within one year after a claim arises, otherwise, the claim is waived.
 This limitation applies regardless of the venue in which such claim is or could otherwise be asserted.

 Return to top